 4. Done!
 Hang your spooky wreath on your door for your neighbors to see!

-Additional tips: You can personalize this project as much as you want!
+Additional tips: You can personalize this fall wreath as much as you want!
 Try adding a theme, like a color or favorite spooky movie, and base your accessories around that.
-You can reuse the spray paint, foliage to give a spooky feel to other decor items you have, such as pumpkins!
+You can reuse the spray paint, foliage to give a spooky feel to other decor items you have, such as various pumpkins!